ONE NIGHT IN SHANGHAI

 So how did he end up travelling around Thailand’s remote border regions entertaining thousands of disadvantaged people for 20 years before coming back to his roots in Bolton?

-After the fleshpots of Bangkok and Pattaya nearly finished me off, I found a new meaning for my life when I founded a Thai-registered charity servicing the needs of some of the thousands of migrant families lost in the refugee camps on the borders of Thailand, Laos and Burma.
+After years of adventure (and some questionable decisions), I discovered a deeper purpose when I founded The Gift of Happiness Foundation, a Thai-registered charity dedicated to supporting thousands of migrant families stranded in refugee camps along the borders of Thailand, Laos, and Burma.

-After the fleshpots of Bangkok and Pattaya nearly finished me off, I found a new meaning for my life when I founded a Thai-registered charity servicing the needs of some of the thousands of migrant families lost in the refugee camps on the borders of Thailand, Laos and Burma.
+After years of adventure (and some questionable decisions), I discovered a deeper purpose when I founded The Gift of Happiness Foundation, a Thai-registered charity dedicated to supporting thousands of migrant families stranded in refugee camps along the borders of Thailand, Laos, and Burma.

 Quote from the book, One Night in Shanghai